Less than $5 U.S. History Google Apps

 Please see the product preview for more visual details.

-NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Were the Salem Witch Trials" by Joan Holub to complete the digital and printable activities.
+NOTE: You need a (free) Google account to access the digital lesson, and you will need access to the book "What Was Ellis Island" by Patricia Brennan Demuth to complete the digital and printable activities.

-Students will dive into the historical context of the Salem Witch Trials, gaining a deeper understanding of this significant event in American history.
+Students will dive into the historical context of Ellis Island, gaining a deeper understanding of this significant immigration event in world history.
 The digital lesson guides students through key facts, timelines, and the impact of these events.

 How to use this resource:

-• Have students read the book, "What Were the Salem Witch Trials?"
+• Have students read the book, "What Was Ellis Island?"

 • Print the book report flip book template